 - Ultrapro Advanced™ mesh

 Since Ethicon didn’t conduct clinical trials before launching Physiomesh, affected patients might choose another company’s product for revision repairs.
-Fortunately, revision surgery candidates can choose from over 50 different hernia mesh alternatives currently available for replacing defective Physiomesh patches.
-Manufacturers use materials ranging from plastics to gels, pig skins and much more to create these alternative hernia mesh products.
-(To see all recommended hernia mesh patch alternatives currently available, click here.)
+Fortunately, revision surgery candidates can choose from over 50 different mesh alternatives currently available for replacing defective Physiomesh patches.
+Manufacturers use materials ranging from plastics to gels, pig skins and much more to create these alternative mesh products.
+(To see all recommended alternatives available, click here.)

 How Defective Hernia Mesh Can Harm You